philuttley/prog4aa_lesson2/_episodes/01-style.md

 > ## What Will Be Shown?
 >
-> Highlight the lines in the code below that will be available as online help.
+> Highlight the lines in the code below that will be available as help.
 > Are there lines that should be made available, but won't be?
 > Will any lines produce a syntax error or a runtime error?
 >